What are Liver Injuries?

 - A fast heart rate

-- Concern for wound infection (redness, swelling, pus drainage, or increased wound pain).
+- Redness, swelling, pus drainage, or increased pain around the wound

 Emotional Recovery

 After the injury, your child may be tired and irritable.
 It takes time to heal.
 Use this time for rest and quiet activities.
-Have your child play board games, read, or do small craft projects for short periods of time.
-Infants and toddlers are harder to distract and will be more difficult to confine.
-Try putting your infant or toddler in a large crib or playpen.
-Ask family and friends to visit, but for short periods of time and not at the same time to minimize activity.
+Have your child play board games, read or do small craft projects for short periods of time.
+Infants and toddlers are harder to distract and will be more difficult to confine but avoid high-risk activities such as wheeled activities or using jungle gyms.

-After any trauma, children may experience acute stress symptoms that may be reflective of post-traumatic stress disorder (PTSD).
+After any trauma, children may experience acute stress symptoms.
 If you notice your child having nightmares, flashbacks, nervousness, irritability or any other concerning emotional symptoms, please speak with the trauma surgery provider.
 Short-term therapy can be provided to help children heal and recover emotionally after a trauma.
-If concerned, call the Trauma Clinic at 513-636-8556.

 Preventive Action

-Make sure your child wears the correct type of helmet when riding a bike, using other wheeled toys, or taking part in other active sports.
+At Play: Make sure your child wears the correct type of helmet when riding a bike, using other wheeled toys, or taking part in sports that require helmets.